 Reimbursement of credit balances from overpayments will be made approximately two weeks from the day the credit is created.
 To the extent that funds paid to Guilford College on behalf of the student exceed the total amount of tuition, fees, and other expenses due from the student, the College will reimburse such excess payments (excluding any non-refundable financial aid) directly to the student, regardless of whether funds were paid by the student, the student’s parents or any other third party.
 Guilford College assumes no responsibility for remitting such excess payments to any person other than the student.
 All reimbursements are processed through TouchNet.
 Students expecting a refund should set up their Refund Method Selection in their TouchNet account.
 Guilford College recommends the Direct Deposit option as the fastest and most efficient method to receive reimbursement funds.

-The Office of Registrar and Student Accounts and the Office of Financial Aid are open for service in the basement of New Garden Hall on Monday to Friday from 8:00 a.m. to 5 p.m., exclusive of College holidays.
-The email address for the Office of Financial Aid is firstname.lastname@example.org.
-The email address for the Office of Student Accounts is email@example.com.
+The Office of Registrar and the Office of Financial Aid are open for service in the basement of New Garden Hall on Monday to Friday from 8:00 a.m. to 5 p.m., exclusive of College holidays.
+The email address for the Office of Financial Aid is email@example.com.
+The Office of Student Accounts are open for service in New Garden Hall on Monday to Friday from 9:00 a.m. to 4:00 p.m.
+The email address for the Office of Student Accounts is firstname.lastname@example.org.